Tenchi2xh/CRT/doc/thesis/chapters/b_rendering.md

 To simulate a *real camera*, the implemented ray tracing model supports **depth of field** simulation.
 It provides an additional layer of realism and dynamism to the rendered pictures by making all out of focus objects blurred in a physically realistic way.

-In order to achieve this effect, the ray tracing model is modified from the rays all originating from one point to another model where rays can originate from any point on a *disc* (mimicking the fact that a camera has a disc-shaped aperture hole and not a single point hole).
+In order to achieve this effect, the ray tracing model is modified: instead of having all the rays originating from one point, in this model the rays can originate from any point on a *disc* (mimicking the fact that a camera has a disc-shaped aperture hole and not a single point hole).

 \begin{figure}[!htpb]
 \centering